theoboldalex/theoboldalex.github.io/content/posts/sleeping_with_the_enemy.md

 and Ruby on Rails web apps I was creating as a hobbyist developer.

 To say I had become comfortable in MacOS would be an understatement.
 I had configured my operating system over the years to be minimal (or as minimal as Apple will allow) and consistently disabled most features that many Mac users love and was heavily keyboard driven in my workflow.
+I have continued to happily use MacOS into my career as a professional developer without any major issues but recently things have started to change.
+While I still enjoy MacOS for work and love the build quality of Macbooks, I can no longer justify the cost of replacing my personal machine every few years with a well specced Apple device when there are cheaper, more powerful alternatives available.
+This is even more obvious now that my personal computer gets less use than it used to given I spend most of my time on my work machine.